Prioritizing Self-Care: A Must for Travel Healthcare Workers

 - Eat Well

-A balanced diet fuels your body and mind.
-Prioritize nutritious foods that provide essential vitamins and minerals to sustain your energy and keep you feeling your best.
+A balanced diet fuels your body and your mind.
+Reach for foods that carry you through a full shift, with the vitamins and minerals to keep you feeling your best.

 - Get Regular Exercise

-Staying active can help relieve stress and improve your mood.
-Just 30 minutes of walking daily can boost your health and help manage anxiety.
+Staying active helps relieve stress and lifts your mood.
+Just 30 minutes of walking a day can boost your health and take the edge off anxiety.

 - Get Enough Sleep

-Quality sleep is crucial for your body’s recovery and mental well-being.
-Aim for 7–9 hours of sleep each night to feel refreshed and perform at your best.
+Quality sleep is how your body recovers and your mind resets.
+Aim for 7–9 hours each night so you show up refreshed and perform at your best.

 - Manage Stress